 One of the directors of our general partner, James R. (Rick) Perry, the former Governor of Texas, has been named the subject of a pending criminal proceeding arising from a political dispute between the Governor and the political leadership of the Public Integrity Unit of the Travis County (Texas) District Attorney's Office.
 On August 15, 2014, the Travis County District Attorney's Office caused a county grand jury to return an indictment against Governor Perry for "abuse of official capacity" and "coercion of public servant" in retaliation for constitutional protected statements Governor Perry made in his capacity as Governor of the State of Texas that he would veto funding for the Travis County Public Integrity Unit if District Attorney Rosemary Lehmberg did not resign after pleading guilty to a charge of driving while intoxicated.
-Governor Perry has pled "not guilty" to those charges and fully expects the charges against him to be dismissed before the trial on constitutional and factual grounds.
+Governor Perry pled "not guilty" to those charges and, as of February 2016, all of the charges have been dismissed.